My Approach to Helping

 My approach is supportive of developing a connection to your inner self so that you can communicate from your heart.
 Practicing an attitude of curiosity and acceptance, my goal is to build trust with you and to understand your unique experience.
 When working together, I aim to help you feel respected and understood.
 I truly believe in the healing powers of self-discovery, self-acceptance and offering these to others in close relationship.
 I strive to help you cultivate nourishing relationships with yourself, others and connect more to the world around you.

 More Info About My Practice

-Couples therapy can be a helpful opportunity to enter into a conscious process with your partner to heal past hurts, improve the quality of your communication and intimacy, to learn about yourselves and your relationship and to discover new ways of relating that support and nourish in times of need.
+Couples therapy can be a helpful opportunity to enter into a conscious and reflective process with your partner to heal past hurts, improve the quality of your communication and intimacy, to learn about yourselves and your relationship and to discover new ways of relating that support and nourish in times of need.

 Specific Issue(s) I'm Skilled at Helping With

 -Couples who want to learn how to better support each other and who want to become the best versions of themselves, together.

 -Couples who seek to learn how to consciously repair past hurts and transform their dynamic together.

 -Women who seek to improve balance, self-confidence and fulfillment in life.